microsoft/Trieste/samples/infix/beyond-infix.md

 Since error reporting is a valid outcome for a Trieste pass that will not be flagged by fuzzing, we need more precise testing as well.

 To avoid this kind of situation, you need both fuzzing (to make sure your compiler's edge cases behave decently), _and_ individual test cases.
-Almost all known Trieste based projects, like the in-tree JSON and YAML parsers, or the [rego-cpp](https://github.com/microsoft/rego-cpp) implementation, have extensive test suites in addition to the Trieste based fuzzing.
+Almost all known Trieste based projects, like the in-tree JSON and YAML parsers, or the C++ [Rego](https://github.com/microsoft/rego-cpp) implementation, have extensive test suites in addition to the Trieste based fuzzing.
 You can use any of their test runners as inspiration, or you can look at Infix's.
 Generally, if there is such a thing, the test suite from your target language's reference implementation is a good start - all the implementations of existing languages we mention here do this.